molily/molily.de/_posts/2019-02-03-testing-angular.md

 ### TestBed and Jasmine

-Now the code for rendering a component using the `TestBed` is complete.
+Now the code for rendering a Component using the `TestBed` is complete.
 Let us wrap the code in a Jasmine test suite.

 ```typescript
 describe('CounterComponent', () => {